-blessedlunatic asked: Hi Nym!
+blessedlunatic said: Hi Nym!
 I've seen you post/talk about VR.5 several times in the past, but I've only just now thought to ask if you've ever written any fic for it?
 I went looking for some a while back, and, unfortunately, the pickin's were slim!
 I guess it was a little before the time of multiple fic archive sites, so there isn't a whole lot floating around.

 I did… gosh, it was so long ago!
 18-19 years?
 It was my first online fandom - in fact, it was the reason I first tried out the internet, via the library!
 I don’t know if any of my fanfic for it is still in a readable format - I think I was still using MS DOS!
 I wrote about Oliver and Alex, and a bit about Duncan, and a bit about Sid and Sam and their parents.
 The original websites stuck around for a LONG time - you may find stuff on the Wayback Machine.
 There can’t have been more than a couple of dozen authors at the time, but it was done via newsgroups and mailing lists, and stuff got collected into big archive posts.